 - Is there a place to pump up my tires or do basic bike maintenance on campus?

 Yes, there are several bike repair stations across campus.
-Repair kits and air pumps are also available at the Jordan Avenue, Fee Lane, and Atwater parking garages—just ask the attendant.
+Repair kits and air pumps are also available at the East, Fee Lane, and Atwater parking garages—just ask the attendant.

 - Where can I purchase a bike?